DANser-freelancer/code_bits/README.md

 - `<var>.t` - type of the variable, actually references the `<var>.constructor`
 - `<var>.v` - number primitive inside the custom type, read only, will trow a `TypeError` when trying to assign a new value This is done for safety reasons.
+For example:
-For example: if you have 10 different variablespointing to `const float`, you might accidentally write `<var>.v = 79` and that will change the value of other 9 variables.
+  If you have 10 different variablespointing to `const float`, you might accidentally write `<var>.v = 79` and that will change the value of other 9 variables.
   Objects are passed by reference, the restriction lets us avoid the ripple effect of changing a value.
   We ensure that every next variable pointing to one instance of custom type, will have the same behaviour as creating variables pointing to a primitive.
   If you need a new value of type `Float` you will have to use `new Float(<val>)` or `new float.t(<val>)` or `(<val>).float`